david-park-04/portfolio/content/Productivity/A Framework for Living Life.md

 	- Keep track of events through a calendar
 - Routine - things to not compromise on
 - Journalling - be conscious of changes from day to day
+- Meditate - train your ability to be present